-This job is concerned with what costs are involved in the production of an item (i.e. Finished Goods).
-They get a list of all the components required for production, from the production manager of the organization.
-They also require information about all the overheads involved in the production process.
-Finally, they arrives at Gross Profit from each product
+This job is concerned with what costs are involved in the production of an item (i.e., Finished Goods).
+They get a list of all the components required for production from the production manager of the organization.
+They also need information about all the overheads involved in the production process.
+Finally, they arrive at Gross Profit from each product

 #3 – Division/Branch Budget Analyst

 They do the same as a financial budget analyst does.
-But they are concerned only with 1 branch of the organization, and not the whole organization.
-This person is basically a branch manager.
+But they are concerned only with one branch of the organization, and not the whole organization.
+This person is a branch manager.